 For compensation decisions in 2015, our President and Chief Executive Officer aided the Committee by providing recommendations regarding the compensation of all executive officers other than himself.
 Each executive officer, with the exception of our President and Chief Executive Officer, participated in an annual performance review with our President and Chief Executive Officer to provide input about his or her contributions to the Company's goals and objectives for 2015.
 Our President and Chief Executive Officer participated in a similar review process, with respect to his own performance review, with a representative from the Board of Directors and Committee member.
-The Committee assessed the recommendations of our President and Chief Executive Officer (and, with respect to our President and Chief Executive Officer, the recommendations of the Board of Directors' representative) in the context of each executive officer's performance.
+The Committee assessed the recommendations of our President and Chief Executive Officer, the recommendations of the Board of Directors' representative) in the context of each executive officer's performance.
 No executive officer participated directly in the Committee's final determinations regarding the amount of any component of his or her own 2015 compensation package.